What Is Arbitrage Betting?

 Formulas or tools help allocate stakes to ensure consistent returns.

-Arbitrage (also referred to as a “sure bet”) refers to a betting method where stakes are placed on all possible outcomes of a sporting event with different bookmakers, in a way that yields a predictable return regardless of the result.
+Arbitrage (also referred to as a “sure bet”) refers to a betting method where stakes are placed on all possible outcomes of a sporting event with different bookmakers, in a way that may produce a positive return regardless of the result.

 Example: Consider a tennis match between Player A and Player B. One bookmaker offers odds of 2.10 for Player A, while another offers 2.05 for Player B.